FrenkelS/Doom8088ST/README.md

 **Known bugs:**
  - When there's not enough memory for a texture, one color is drawn
+ - When there's not enough memory for the intermission screen, the last few frames of gameplay are shown instead

 ## Controls:
 |Action                           |Keys         |